Aclevo/cssheet/README.md

 # CSSheet v1.2 [Alpha]

+## This is the development branch for CSSheet, please do not use this unless it is for testing purposes.
+This may lack stability.

 The official repository for CSSheet!
 A simple, easy to learn and bootstrap-compatible CSS framework which allows you to make great websites easily!

 CSSheet works by creating CSS classes and allowing you to insert them into any HTML tag